irenesilelahi/TGoRestAPI/README.md

 <h2 align="center">
 Test Script Design & Execution Guide
 </h2>

-Designing test scripts and providing clear instructions for setting up and running them are crucial for ensuring that tests are maintainable, reusable, and easy to execute.
-Below, I’ll describe how I design test scripts and provide a README template for setting up and running the scripts.
+This README provides instructions for setting up, running, and understanding the test suite.
+It also includes describe how I design test scripts.

 ### 1. Test Script Design